elsiklab/HymenopteraMine_v1.4/source/searching.rst

   ..

-The result page shows all the genes having the Gene Ontology term "DNA Binding" in their annotation.
+The results page shows all the genes having the Gene Ontology term "DNA Binding" in their annotation.
 When logged in, users may create a new list or add these genes to an existing list to perform further analyses.
 Click on the **Save as List** button above the table of results, then choose the column to add to the list.
 See the :ref:`lists` section for more details on creating and saving lists.

 .. figure:: images/template_go_term_gene_results.png